jupyter-server/enterprise_gateway/docs/source/operators/config-add-env.md

   EG_KERNEL_CLUSTER_ROLE=kernel-controller or cluster-admin
     Kubernetes only.
 The role to use when binding with the kernel service account.
-    The enterprise-gateway.yaml script creates the cluster role 'kernel-controller' and conveys that name via EG_KERNEL_CLUSTER_ROLE.
+    The eg-clusterrole.yaml file creates the cluster role 'kernel-controller' and conveys that name via EG_KERNEL_CLUSTER_ROLE.
 Should the deployment script not set this valuem, Enterprise Gateway will then use 'cluster-admin'.
 It is recommended this value be set to something other than 'cluster-admin'.